Independence rules for auditors

 - Disclosure of auditor fees

-- One-to-one rule for non-audit services
+- The fee caps for non-audit services

 - Prohibited non-audit services and cooling-off period

-The one-to-one rule for non-audit services
+The fee caps for non-audit services

 Click here for more detailed information.